Implement a result list

 }

-When the end user opens a query result in a result list (for example, by clicking a link targeting the corresponding item):
+When the user opens a query result in a result list, such as by clicking a link which targets the corresponding item:

-1. Call the Usage Analytics Write API to log the corresponding Click event.
+1. Call the UA Write API to log the corresponding click event.
 In the request body:

 • Set the actionCause property to: